 As a general guide, we intend to host the following minimum number of virtual meetings, and approximate dates, for all of 2021:

-Audit and Ethics Groups: 2 each (August/September and November/December)
+Groups – Audit and Ethics: 2 each (Sep and Nov/Dec)

 Plans are underway for CAPA to stage a series of webinars commencing from 2021.
 The webinar program is currently envisaged to cover five streams, namely: (1) Maturity ModelTM, (2) Accounting Technicians, (3) Improving PFM, (4) Audit and (5) Ethics.